denten-books/plain-text/3-format.md

 aesthetics can be seen as pulling the work of art through one or several of these layers of analysis: as when Susan Sontag entreats her reader to pay more attention to form (as sensuous shape), or when Johanna Drucker asks her reader to consider the materiality of text, or when Sharon Marcus writes about reading for "what lies in plain sight."
 But the very words "matter," "form," and "content" often tangle in the conceptual confusion of texts that resist being pinned down to any single stratum of interpretation.
 I am trying to understand, for example, what Roland Barthes means by the distinction between "work" and "text" in his seminal essay on textuality.[^ln4-barthes] For Barthes, the work has something to do with paper, bookshelves, and, more generally, substance.
 By contrast, text is something "radically symbolic," something that moves across works, not bound to any specific matter.
 Barthes's "texts" sound like ideas, where his "works" sound like books.
-This usage stands in direct opposition to the tradition of textual criticism, where "source texts" stand for specific, materially-bound editions or manuscripts, and "works" for the collective unity of the artistic vision: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlet*s.
+This usage stands in direct opposition to the tradition of textual criticism, where "source texts" stand for specific, materially-bound editions or manuscripts, and "works" for the collective unity of the artistic vision: the idea of Shakespeare's *Hamlet*, for example, in opposition to variance found in the multiplicity of individual *Hamlets*.

 Whereas Barthes wants to liberate text as symbol from the embodied work, scholars like Johanna Drucker make a strong case for returning the text to its